Programs | Courses

 (rn.ca.gov/careers/steps.shtml)

-Before considering the 30-unit option, please consult with the Director of Nursing at Grossmont College to discuss the advantages and disadvantages.
-Please contact the Nursing Program office at (619) 644-7300 to set up a time to speak with the director.
+Before considering the 30-unit option, please consult with the Associate Dean of Nursing at Grossmont College to discuss the advantages and disadvantages.
+Please contact the Nursing Program office at (619) 644-7300 to set up a time to speak with the Associate Dean of Nursing.

 Applicants who desire this option will complete the same application form required for LVN-RN Step-Up students and should indicate this choice on the application form where appropriate.
 Students may apply upon completion of the program pre-requisite courses.